 The Australasian Chapter Advisory Board – formed June 2016

-From left to right: Prof Paul Roe, Dr Susan Fuller, Dr Simon Linke, Jo Wood, Dr Toby Gifford, Michael Maggs, Dr Michael Towsey, Mark Calder (missing Dr Leah Barclay).
+From left to right: Prof Paul Roe, Dr Susan Fuller, Dr Simon Linke, Jo Geddes, Dr Toby Gifford, Michael Maggs, Dr Michael Towsey, Mark Calder (missing Dr Leah Barclay).

-President – Jo Wood – Goulburn Broken Catchment Management Authority
+President – Jo Geddes – Goulburn Broken Catchment Management Authority

 Jo is a Wetland and Environmental Water Project Officer with the Goulburn Broken Catchment Management Authority in Shepparton, Victoria.
 Jo has conducted ecoacoustic monitoring since 2008 within wetlands in the Goulburn Broken Catchment.
 Jo began acoustic monitoring after attending a seminar that Prof. Stuart Gage gave at the Department of Primary Industries.
 She monitors the response of wetlands to environmental watering, after fire and flood and is now delving into the world of freshwater acoustics.